OctavioGalland/afllive/README.md

 # AFLLive

-The key idea is to try and modify a program to fuzz a random function by randomizing the value of (some of) its arguments.
+The key idea is to fuzz a library within the context set up by a real world _host_ program using said library, thereby sidestepping the need to generate a fuzz-driver.
-In order to achieve this we run the target program through an LLVM pass specifying the location of a config file containing the various parameters through the `AH_CONFIG` environment variable.
-This pass will dump a description of the arguments that the target function receives to a json file, as well as instrumenting the binary to make it interact with both AFL++ (setting up deferred forking and shared-memory access) and our runtime library `libgen`.
-In addition, every usage of every parameter within the function will be replaced with a new value of the same type.
-These alternative values for the function's arguments are initialized by a function called `gen_values` which is made available by the `libgen.so` library.
-This library will pick up type information required to generate valid arguments from the json file generated earlier by the pass.
+In order to achieve this we run the target library and host program through an LLVM pass specifying the location of a config file containing the various functions and parameters to be fuzzed through the `AH_CONFIG` environment variable.
+This pass will dump a description of the arguments that the target function receives to a json file, as well as instrumenting the binaries to make them interact with both AFL++ (setting up deferred forking and shared-memory access) and our runtime library `libgen`.
+As part of this instrumentation process, parameters passed from the host to a target function will be replaced with a new value of the same type provided by the fuzzer.
+During a fuzzing campaign, these alternative values for the target function's arguments are initialized by a function called `gen_values`, which is made available by the `libgen` library.
+This library will receive random data from the fuzzer, and use the type information generated earlier to _deserialize_ this random data stream into valid function arguments (the user can specify an arbitrary set of _constraints_ that the parameters of each function must satisfy in order to drive down the false-positive rate, if deemed necessary).
+These newly generated values will replace the ones provided by the host program, and will later be fed back to the fuzzer to allow for coverage-guidance.

+## ICSE'25 artifacts

+The artifacts for our [ICSE'25 paper](https://mpi-softsec.github.io/papers/ICSE25-invivo.pdf) (and instructions on how to run them) can be found under the [artifacts](artifacts) folder.

-## Config file
+## Configfile

 The configuration should contain a json dictionary which _must_ include the following fields:
 `typeinfo_file` (string): location of the file where relevant type information will be recorded.